Chinese bats likely source of SARS-CoV, researchers report

 Co-authors of the paper Dr. Peter Daszak and

-Dr. Guangjian Zhu collect samples from a Chinese
+Dr. Guangjian Zhu collect samples from a Chinese rat,

-to-human disease transmission of SARS-CoV is
+disease transmission of SARS-CoV is plausible.

-The EEID program is a joint NIH-NSF initiative that supports efforts to understand the underlying ecological and biological mechanisms that govern relationships between human-induced environmental changes and the emergence and transmission of infectious diseases.
+EEID program is a joint NIH-NSF initiative that supports efforts to understand the underlying ecological and biological mechanisms that govern relationships between human-induced environmental changes and the emergence and transmission of infectious diseases.
 The highly interdisciplinary research projects supported apply both ecological and biomedical methods and study how environmental events such as habitat alteration, biological invasion, climate change, and pollution alter the risks of emergence and transmission of viral, parasitic and bacterial diseases in humans and other animals.
 Fogarty manages NIH participation in the venture and oversees the Daszak award (R01TW005869).

 Additional U.S. government funding for the research came from the National Institute of Allergy and Infectious Diseases at NIH (R01AI079231), a Fogarty award supported with International Influenza Funds from the Department of Health and Human Services (R56TW009502) and the United States Agency for International Development (USAID) Emerging Pandemic Threats PREDICT initiative.
 The State Key Program for Basic Research and the National Natural Science Foundation of China also provided support.

 To view Adobe PDF files,